-Guest Blog by Maia Walton, MD of Mommy Made, M.D.
+Guest blogger Maia Walton, MD of The M Center

 Many chronic illnesses, including Autism, can drastically improve by adjusting your diet.
 Sound too simplistic to be true?
 Bear with me as I connect the dots.